-There's a scene in A Month of Sundays in which John Clarke, playing a real estate agent, is explaining being a real estate agent.
+There's a scene in A Month of Sundays in which John Clarke, playing a real estate agent, explains what it is that he does.

 "Basically the function of the real estate agent is to add to the price of the article without producing anything," he says.

 It's not a particularly pivotal scene and Clarke isn't quite the star of the movie.

 But anyone who remembers Clarke's early years as our very own Fred Dagg may think, they've heard that line before.

 That's because it's from an old monologue entitled Real Estate, which also translates the language of house sale advertising: "A panoramic, breathtaking, or magnificent view is an indication that the house has windows, and if the view is unique, there's probably only one window".

 Clarke chuckles down the phone line when TimeOut tells him of the comedy deja vu.